 We have variable interests in other entities in which we have determined we are not the PB because we do not have the power to direct the activities that most significantly affect the entities' economic performance.
-Our variable interest in these entities consists of servicing fees that we receive for providing aircraft management services.
+Our variable interest in these entities consists of aircraft management servicing fees.